lmb-99/lmb-99/README.md

 ---

-🚀 About Me
+🚀 About Me:

     🎓 B.Sc. in Biomedicine — blending life sciences with computational thinking.

     🧪 Experience in lab work, animal care, and scientific data collection.

     💻 Currently studying Python for web development, focusing on Django and Flask.

     📍 Based somewhere in Germany.

     🐣 Originally from Brazil.

 🛠 Tech Stack
 Languages & Tools I've worked with <br>